waveform80/picamera/docs/fov.rst

 3 3 3 3 3 3 3 3 --> 3 3 3 3 3 3 3 3
 = = = = = = = = === = = = = = = = =

-At this stage, Frame 1 would be sent off for processing and Frame 2 would be read into a new buffer:
+At this stage, Frame 1 would be sent off for post-processing and Frame 2 would be read into a new buffer:

 = = = = = = = = === = = = = = = = =
 Sensor elements --> Frame 2